 Secondly, access.
-Utah has the unique distinction of having 10 ski resorts within an hour of an international airport – Salt Lake City International Airport.
+Utah has the unique distinction of having 10 ski resorts within an hour of the newly renovated Delta hub, of Salt Lake City International Airport.
 For those of us who live here, it’s a powder skier’s dream.
 I could literally leave my house right now and be at the ski area, gearing up for powder in 10 minutes.
 I also live only 20 minutes from a major international airport.
 That means that if you live out-of-state, you can fly into the airport in the morning and be skiing by noon.
 Or, as my friends did recently, book a last-minute flight on Sunday evening, then spend 3 days skiing powder before flying out Wednesday afternoon.
 There is no other place that offers that kind of access.

 Finally, the diversity of terrain.
 One of my favorite aspects of skiing Utah is that resorts rarely feel similar.
 Each resort offers a unique ski experience and the strengths of Utah’s resorts complement each other well.
 For example, while the Cottonwood Canyons may be the steepest mountains in Utah that offer the most challenging terrain, you are less than 10 miles (as the crow flies) from Deer Valley, which is known for having the best quality and selection of groomers in the world.
 On one day, you can feel like a soul-skier looking for gnarly terrain and deep powder, and on the next day, you can cruise the softest groomers around with your family while being pampered in luxury.